Materials & Methods in Cosmetic Dentistry

 As previously mentioned, nano-hybrids contain nanometer particles combined with larger particles, which leads to a strength similar to classical hybrids and higher polishability, as for microfill resins.
 Microfillers contain particles that are smaller than 1 micron, while nanofillers contain particles that are smaller than 0.1 micron.

 Their physico-mechanical properties such as modulus of elasticity, hardness, and coefficient of thermal expansion are very close to natural enamel.
 Glass may be defined as a rapidly undercooled liquid with an amorphous, noncrystalline structure.
 When glass melt is cooled slowly, crystals develop.
 Glass ceramics are produced from raw glass by controlled crystallization.
 One or more types of crystals embedded in one or more vitreous phases result from this "ceramming" process.
-Empress consists of crystals and a vitreous phase.
+IPS Empress and E.max consist of crystals and a vitreous phase.
 The glass matrix merely forms a putty between abundant leucite crystals.

 Different factors account for the improved mechanical properties of these materials.
 One factor is the stress which is set up in the vitreous phase as a result of the high shrinkage of the leucite crystals.
 Secondly, the leucite crystals with a mean diameter of 3 micrometer are believed to stop the propagation of micro-cracks within the glass matrix.
-The wear of Empress glass ceramics is in range of enamel.
+The wear of IPS Empress glass ceramics is in range of enamel.
 As a result of its fine-grain structure, the glass ceramic abrades the antagonist (opposing dentition) enamel not more than natural enamel.

 For more information about porcelains, see also the page explaining porcelains in more detail.